Fungal nail infection treatment

-Laser treatment is now available at Cosmedics’ Putney clinic with specially trained doctors.
+Laser treatment for toenail fungus is now available at Cosmedics’ Putney and Harley Street clinics.

 ClearChoice with the Harmony XL Pro laser offers clinically proven laser and light-based solutions.
 Treatments target the source of the infection beneath the nail plate, clearing nail fungus within a few short treatment sessions.

 This treatment has been hailed as a breakthrough as it is fast and effective.

 The signs and symptoms can be subtle at first, but once established, the nails can become very badly damaged: